clstmbrly/fpki-guides/pages/fpki_crawler_howto.md

 ## FPKI Graph

-The FPKI Crawler provides an [FPKI Graph](https://fpki-graph.fpki-lab.gov/){:target="_blank"} _to help you see the relationships between the CAs and Bridges in the FPKI ecosystem and the cross-certified CAs.
+The FPKI Crawler provides an [FPKI Graph](https://fpki-graph.fpki-lab.gov/){:target="_blank"_} to help you see the relationships between the CAs and Bridges in the FPKI ecosystem and the cross-certified CAs.
 You can also see how each CA certificate validates to the Root, COMMON.

 * Click on any dot in the FPKI Graph to see that CA's inbound and outbound relationships.